"Song For The Defense Of Iwo Jima" by Juno Ishida, Zento Kobayashi, and Marika Kobayashi: Song Details, Meaning & Impact

 - What historical significance does Iwo Jima hold in the context of the song?

-World War II, where Japanese forces fought fiercely to defend the island against American forces.
+- Iwo Jima was a key battleground during World War II, where Japanese forces fought fiercely to defend the island against American forces.
 It became a symbol of Japanese resistance and the costs of war.
 The song uses this historical context to reflect the soldiers' commitment to protecting their land and their honor, regardless of the personal cost.

 Chart Performance and Awards